 Ensure you’ve purchased a Travel Insurance policy to provide you and your family with financial protection and peace of mind should anything go wrong while away.
 To obtain a travel Insurance quote, or to find out more information, please click here.

 An exciting holiday can be marred with the loss of or damage to personal items such as jewellery, phones, handbags and wallets, sunglasses, cameras and laptops.
-Ensure your Home and Contents policy includes cover for the theft, loss or damage of Personal Items while away from your residence.
+It's good practice to ensure your Home and Contents policy includes cover for the theft, loss or damage of personal items while away from your residence.
 Travel Insurance can also cover these items.

-With the Bureau of Meteorology predicting a warmer than average summer in many parts of Australia over the 2017-18 summer period, everyone needs to remain vigilant when it comes to the risk and danger bushfires pose - particularly when in rural areas.
-Whitbread have published several articles on the importance of preparing for the bushfire season and you can stay informed during an emergency.
-Read more here.
+With many parts of Australia experiencing a very dry start to summer, everyone needs to remain vigilant when it comes to the risk and danger bushfires pose - particularly in rural areas.
+Whitbread have published several articles on the importance of preparing for the bushfire season and staying informed during an emergency.
+Click here to read more.

 Although Australia can encounter powerful winter storms, summer storms can often be just as severe if not worse.
 Many summer storms have caused significant and widespread damage over the last decade.
-Ensure your property insurance is comprehensive, including cover for storm damage and natural disasters.
+Ensure your property insurance is comprehensive, and includes cover for storm damage and natural disasters.

 For tips on what to do if your property suffers severe storm damage, click here to read our article.

-Should you require after hours emergency claims assistance, click here for a list of emergency contact details for a broad range of insurers.
+For after hours emergency claims assistance, click here for a list of emergency contact details for a range of major Australian insurers.

 This insight article is not intended to be personal advice and you should not rely on it as a substitute for any form of personal advice.
 Please contact Whitbread Associates Pty Ltd ABN 69 005 490 228 Licence Number: 229092 trading as Whitbread Insurance Brokers for further information or refer to our website.